corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/5 - Performance and Availability.md

 - When an EC2 instance fails the ALB Health Checks, it is marked unhealthy and will be terminated while the ASG launches a new EC2 instance.

 ## CloudFront: AWS's Content Delivery Network (CDN)
-It accelerates the delivery of websites, APIs, video content, and other web assets by caching them at edge locations around the world.
-When users request content, CloudFront delivers it from the nearest edge location, reducing latency and improving performance.
-- Cache
-	- Improve read performance, content is cached at the edge(the outer reaches of the global network).
-When a user requests content, CloudFront checks its cache to see if the content is already stored at an edge location near the user.
+- Improves read performance, content is cached at the edge(the outer reaches of the global network).
+Improves user experience.
+	- When a user requests content, CloudFront checks its cache to see if the content is already stored at an edge location near the user.
 If the content is not in the cache or if it has expired, CloudFront retrieves the content from the origin server specified for that particular distribution.
 - 216 Point of Presence(PoP) globally => Global Edge network
 - DDoS protection(because worldwide), integration with Shield, AWS web app firewall.